PauFish/portfolio-space/README.md

 Is a modern and sleek website that i hope you like.

-This project was developed with HTML5, Sass, jQuery, and Hammer.js.
+This project was developed with HTML5, jQuery...
 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.

 info@paufish.com